>

 • Assurances that information regarding an implanted device is safely retained and traceable.

-UDI timeframes and deadlines vary by market and product, and have been revised multiple times in some countries.
-This article details the UDI deadlines for the countries which have announced specific programs, and is current as of the date of this article.
-Note that these dates can change as participating countries adjust their plans.
-We will continue to update this as more information becomes available.
+UDI timelines and deadlines vary by market, classification risk, and product and have been revised multiple times in some countries*.
+This article details the UDI deadlines for the countries which have announced specific programs (draft or implemented) and is current as of the date of this article.

 Quick Links to country-specific sections: